economic-modeling-master/gams-blog/README.md

 As a teacher of a master-level course on General Equilibrium Modeling, I know the importance of practice for students to master the subject.
 I give many exercises to students, some of which they do in class with my help, and others they do on their own and submit for grading.
 However, receiving over 20 programs to check for each session was daunting.
 In this blog post, I will show you how I turned this dreaded work into a streamlined, efficient process.

 To achieve this, I use [GitHub Classroom](https://classroom.github.com/), which is a free service provided by GitHub for teachers to manage assignments using GitHub repositories.
-I also use [continuous integration workflow in GitHub](https://docs.github.com/en/actions/automating-builds-and-tests/about-continuous-integration) to automatize the execution of GAMS programs, and [cloud-based development tools](https://docs.github.com/en/enterprise-cloud@latest/codespaces/developing-in-codespaces) for providing feedbacks.
+I also use [continuous integration workflow in GitHub](https://docs.github.com/en/actions/automating-builds-and-tests/about-continuous-integration) to automatize the execution of GAMS programs and [cloud-based development tools](https://docs.github.com/en/enterprise-cloud@latest/codespaces/developing-in-codespaces) for providing feedbacks.

 To make this concrete, I have created a public repository with an introductory exercise that I use in my class as an example.
 You can find it here: <https://github.com/economic-modeling-master/partial-eq-1-sector>.